What is Brazilian Blowout?

 What is Being Done About These Toxic Products?

 The Occupational Safety and Health Administration (OSHA) issued a hazard alert for salon employees warning against the use of hair straighteners containing formaldehyde.
 The California Attorney General filed an injunction against the company that manufactures Brazilian Blowout for failing to warn their customers that their product contained cancer-causing formaldehyde.
 Other countries, most notably, Canada, France, Ireland and Australia immediately recalled hair smoothing products containing formaldehyde, based on their own testing results.
-Review the timeline of actions on Brazilian Blowout.

 The Food and Drug Administration (FDA) is examining the data on these products and reviewing complaints from hairstylists who have used them, but has not yet recommended a recall.
 It’s time.
 Join us and the thousands of others who have contacted the FDA, asking the agency to issue a voluntary recall of dangerous hair straightening products.